Data Asset Management | The What, Why and How

-Data Asset Management vs Data Governance vs Data Management
+Data Asset Management vs. Data Governance vs. Data Management

 To put it simply:

 Each is important.
-Data governance being the most granular and technical.
+Data management being the most granular and technical.
 Data asset management is about managing data through its life cycle, from collector or creation, through storage, use and manipulation and eventual disposal.
 Once you’ve addressed the big questions of what to do with your data, data governance helps you manage it.
 This means it’s not a case of data asset management vs data governance, more a case of data asset management AND data governance.

 Data asset management, data management and data governance explained by analogy